Dhatri024/HinglishCodeSwitch-Syntax/Docs/data_dictionary.md

 **Description:**
-UTC-normalized acquisition timestamp recording the wall-clock time at which the conversational turn was completed and flushed to the regional Kafka topic.
+UTC-normalized acquisition timestamp recording the wall-clock time at which the conversational turn was completed and Timestamp representing the completion time of the conversational event.
+Stored in UTC and normalized across all records.
 Timestamps are nanosecond-precision as stored in the Parquet file but reflect second-level acquisition granularity from the edge telemetry daemon.